self-actuated/docs.actuated.com/docs/tasks/debug-ssh.md

-# Example: Debug a job with SSH
+# Task: Debug a job with SSH

 If your it's included within your actuated plan, then you can get a shell into any self-hosted runner - including GitHub's own hosted runners.